-Kevin Donovan is the staff writer at the Toronto Star who broke the story on the Jian Ghomeshi's sex scandal.
-His book Secret Life: The Jian Ghomeshi Investigation (published by Gooselane Editions) covers the investigation and trial from start to finish.
-Readers will recall Ghomeshi's public admission to a preference for "rough sex", claiming his partners were willing participants.
-The CBC's decision to fire the superstar host of their most popular program, "Q" for allegations of conduct un-becoming were followed by a subsequent investigation, charges laid, and a sensational trial that resulted in his acquittal.
-This case has created a lightening rod for debate.
-Kevin's talk will discuss how journalists and the justice system operate in the murky waters when it is one person's word against another and how this issue compounds when celebrity is involved.
+Later that year, the CBC's decision to fire their superstar host of their most popular program, "Q" for allegations of conduct unbecoming were followed by a subsequent criminal investigation with charges laid, and a sensational trial that resulted in his acquittal.
+This case created a lightning rod for debate.
+Kevin's talk will discuss how journalists operate in the murky waters when it is one person's word against another and how this issue compounds when a celebrity is implicated and when the justice system gets involved.

 Join us February 23rd when we meet to discuss (venue TBA) the book that was the winner of the 2016 Roderick Haig-Brown Regional Prize and the inaugural Mack Laing Literary Prize.
 Shortlisted for the 2016 Hubert Evans Non-Fiction Prizes.
 A wonderful book of Canadiana.